Employment Policies

 Endangered Species – All Conservancy employees are to conduct themselves with respect to endangered species in a way that first addresses the safety and health of the park’s visitors and staff while doing what can be reasonably done to protect those species.

-Equal Opportunity – All policies relating to employment retention and advancement within the workplace shall be written in such a way as to promote equal opportunity by permitting decisions in this area to be made only on the basis of the ten principles: accountability, respectfulness, inclusiveness, instructiveness, integrity, professionalism, propriety, sensitivity, sustainability, and security.
+Equal Opportunity – All policies relating to employment retention and advancement within the workplace shall be written in such a way as to promote equal opportunity.

-Equal Rights – A right granted to one employee is considered granted to all employees except where discrimination is required by law, e.g. affirmative action; where special privileges are granted on the basis of criteria that are potentially available to every employee, e.g. time served in the Conservancy; where the right is tied to a specific set of responsibilities within a job description; or where factors common to every human being are involved, e.g., that no person under the age of 18 be hired for employment.
+Equal Rights – A right granted to one employee is considered granted to all employees except where special privileges are granted based on criteria that are potentially available to every employee, e.g. time served in the Conservancy; where the right is tied to a specific set of responsibilities within a job description; or where factors common to every human being are involved, e.g., that no person under the age of 18 be hired for employment.

 Fire Extinguishers – Fire extinguishers are to be wall mounted and prominently displayed in the Visitor’ Center at distances no greater than fifty feet apart.
-All extinguishers are to be professionally inspected annually and any problems or defects noted in this equipment between inspections should be reported immediately to management.
-Oversight of the fire extinguishers belongs to the Director of Security.
+All extinguishers are to be professionally inspected, annually, and any problems or defects noted in this equipment between inspections should be reported immediately to management.
+Oversight of the fire extinguishers belongs to the Director of Safety.

-Friendliness – Friendliness and patience are to mark every interaction by an employee of the Conservancy with a guest.
+Friendliness – Friendliness and patience are to mark every interaction by an employee of the Conservancy with park visitors.
 Friendliness is to a person what proportion is to a painting; its absence ruins everything else.
-An inability on the part of any Conservancy employee to be friendly and welcoming will be dealt with as fairly as possible.
-It will be judged on the basis of program evaluations.
+An inability on the part of any Conservancy employee to be friendly and welcoming will be judged by the Management Team.
 If it cannot be corrected, it will result in discharge.

 Grievance Procedures – Grievance procedures are simply the steps one takes to seek a fair resolution to a complaint or concern.
 A complaint or concern is to first be submitted, in writing, to one’s immediate supervisor or director.
-If the concern or complaint is still not resolved it may be appealed to the officers of the Conservancy.
+If the concern or complaint is still not resolved, it may be appealed to the Management Team.
 If this cannot resolve the problem, the employee and management are to mutually agree upon a local attorney as a fair third-party arbitrator, one not currently representing either the Conservancy or the employee, to review the grievance.
 In such a case, the Conservancy agrees to pay all legal fees involved.
 If lawful, the decisions and remedies of the third-party arbitrator shall be binding upon both parties.

 Hostility-Free Work Environment – It is a fundamental policy of the Conservancy that its employees and visitors shall not be subject to either harassment or hostile behavior.
 All instances of such behavior are to be reported to the appropriate supervisor.

-Illiteracy – It shall be the policy of the Conservancy that every employee be literate in order to hold any position or duty where either the safety of the public or staff might be compromised by an employee’s inability to read.
+Illiteracy – It shall be the policy of the Conservancy that every employee be literate.
+The safety of the public or staff might be compromised by an employee’s inability to read.
 If this policy is challenged by any applicant, it shall then be the policy of The Conservancy to immediately turn the issue over to a mutually agreed upon third party, knowledgeable in the law whose fees shall be paid by the Conservancy, for a binding decision on whether the applicant’s limitation poses a threat to the right of employees and the public to a safe environment.

-Injury and Illness – All The Conservancy employees are covered by a worker’s compensation policy which serves to protect employees from income loss due to work related injuries and illnesses.
+Injury and Illness – All Conservancy employees are covered by a worker’s compensation policy which serves to protect employees from income loss due to work related injuries and illnesses.
 All employees are to annually complete a form called – Injury, Illness and Accommodation Requirements Report.
-This report shall have the following provisions – (1) a section providing for times and persons involved, (2) a section stating the nature of the physical demands associated with employment at The Conservancy, (3) a section inviting the employee to report any known medical conditions which might be aggravated by these physical demands, (4) a section requiring a physician’s response as to what the Conservancy can do to accommodate the employee so that the Conservancy work environment will not aggravate either the employee’s known physical condition or other medical problem discovered by the physician and (5) a signature section for the employee and the physician.
+This report shall have the following provisions – (1) a section providing for times and persons involved; (2) a section stating the nature of the physical demands associated with employment; (3) a section inviting the employee to report any known medical conditions which might be aggravated by these physical demands; (4) a section requiring a physician’s response as to what the Conservancy can do to accommodate the employee so that the Conservancy’s work environment will not aggravate either the employee’s known physical condition or other medical problem discovered by the physician and (5) a signature section for the employee and the physician.

 Ladder Safety – All OSHA rules regarding ladders and scaffolding are to be followed.
 Auto belays and harnesses are to be used where there is the threat of a fall.

-Land and Cave Preservation – Employees shall conduct themselves in such a way so as to preserve as much of the natural environment of the park property as possible.
+Land and Cave Preservation – Employees shall conduct themselves in a way that preserves as much of the natural environment of the park property as possible.
 Defacement of any kind can result in dismissal.

 Leave – In the event an employee takes a leave of absence without written notice the Conservancy can only assume the employee has quit without notice.
-Otherwise, any leave of absence will be handled according to the rules of law (see the Family and Medical Leave Act poster in the staff lounge), i.e., maternity leave or military service, compensation and the individual’s relationship to the Conservancy shall be determined by the requirements of the sanctioning laws.
+Otherwise, any leave of absence will be handled according to the rules of law relating to jury duty, the Family and Medical Leave Act, maternity leave or military service.

 Lost Checks – Every employee is responsible for their paycheck and the payroll information attached.
-Paychecks which must be rewritten will have $38.00 deducted to cover the bank’s stop-payment fee on the original check.
+Paychecks are direct deposited into a checking account.

 Non-Discrimination – The Conservancy is committed to social justice.
-We encourage those in protected classes to apply for employment and do not discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual orientation, color or national origin.
-No policy, written or unwritten, shall be permitted which discriminates against any individual on the basis of race, gender, religion, marital status, physical ability, national origin or any other factor which comes to an individual beyond the control of their will, except where law promotes such discrimination as, for example, in sales to minors.
+We encourage those in protected classes to apply for employment and do not discriminate based on race, sex, age, disability, veteran status, religion, sexual orientation, color or national origin.
+No policy, written or unwritten, shall be permitted which discriminates against any individual based on race, gender, religion, marital status, physical ability, national origin or any other factor which comes to an individual beyond the control of their will, except in protecting minors.

-Offensive Pictures, Publications, Posters, Postings, and Recordings – No employee is to bring to the property images, publications, posters, recordings or any other material which has, in any other place, offended someone on the basis of anything covered in the human dignity pledge.
-The introduction of such material in any form where they can be seen or heard by a visitor or fellow employee shall initiate a PIP.
-If the employee continues to introduce such material they shall be discharged.
+Offensive Pictures, Publications, Posters, Postings, and Recordings – No employee is to bring to the property images, publications, posters, recordings or any other material which has, in any other place, offended someone based on anything covered in the human dignity pledge.
+The introduction of such material in any form where they can be seen or heard by a visitor or fellow employee shall initiate a PEP.
+If the employee continues to introduce such material, they shall be discharged.

 Operating Hours – The advertised hours for guided tours and programs shall be from 9:00 a.m. until 4:00 p.m.
 However, in fairness to those who get lost or misjudge the driving distance, the 4:00 p.m. time is never to be the start time of the last tour.
 The location of the caverns requires a fifteen-minute grace time, so they will not be deprived a tour over a matter of being a few minutes late.
-Any desk staffer turning away a visitor before 4:15 p.m. for the traditional tour, will be removed as a visitor services staffer.
+Any desk staffer turning away a visitor before 4:15 p.m. for the traditional tour, will be given a PEP.

-Overtime – One hourly wage rate (WR) goes to 1.5WR for all hours worked in excess of 40 hours per week.
+Overtime – One hourly wage rate (WR) goes to 1.5WR for all hours worked over 40 hours per week.
 All overtime other than that created by an extended workday must be pre -approved by the manager.
 No one is to create overtime pay for themselves through self-scheduling.

-Performance Assessment – All programs, instructors, guides, and other Conservancy employees are to be annually evaluated on the basis of their adherence to the ten general Conservancy principles.
+Performance Assessment – All programs, instructors, guides, and other Conservancy employees are to be annually evaluated’ based on their adherence to the Conservancy’s principles, policies, and procedures.

-Performance Improvement Plan – A “PIP” is outlined in a form to be completed for policy failures, both universal and task specific, which do not involve zero -tolerance behavior.
-This plan can cover everything from an abuse of parking assignment to a failure on visitor satisfaction surveys.
-It shall be printed in duplicate and have the following structure – (1) a section providing for times and persons involved, (2) a section showing the assessment categories affected and the specific observation which indicated the need for the plan, (3) a section noting why the specific observation negatively impacts the mission of the Conservancy and the particular communication, if any, from the Conservancy to the employee which was given, or should have been given, (4) a section offering the employee tangible and measurable performance goals and identifying any training, mentoring or other assistance needed by the Conservancy, (5) a section identifying any recommendations to management and the officers of the Conservancy for policy changes or corrections, (6) a section identifying the reasonable date by which the plan is to be fully implemented and reviewed as well as the consequence to the employee, that is, movement to performance concern resolution, if the employee’s responsibilities to the plan are not met, (7) a section providing for the employee’s acknowledgment of receipt of the plan.
-One copy of this report is to be placed in the employee’s personnel file and the other given to the employee.
+Performance Enhancement Plan – The goal of a PEP is to enhance, not hurt, an employee’s professional future.
+A “PEP” is outlined in a form to be completed for policy failures, both universal and task specific, which do not involve zero -tolerance behavior.
+This plan can cover everything from insensitivity to a failure on visitor satisfaction surveys.
+It shall have the following structure – (1) a section providing for times and persons involved, (2) a section showing the assessment categories affected and the specific observation which indicated the need for the plan, (3) a section noting a communication, if any, from the Conservancy to the employee apart from written principles, policies, and procedures, (4) a section telling the employee’s interpretation of the failure, (5) a section offering the employee tangible and measurable performance goals, while identifying any training, mentoring or other assistance needed by the Conservancy, (6) a section identifying any recommendations to management and the officers of the Conservancy for policy changes or corrections, (7) a section identifying the reasonable date by which the plan is to be fully implemented and reviewed as well as the consequence to the employee if the employee’s responsibilities to the plan are not met, (8) a section providing for the employee’s acknowledgment of receipt of the plan.
+One copy of this report is to be placed in the employee’s personnel file and another given to the employee.

-Performance Monitoring – Performance, unless otherwise provided for in an employment contract, is to be monitored through three venues: visitor assessments, peer assessments, and supervisor assessments.
+Performance Monitoring – Performance, unless otherwise provided for in an employment contract, is to be monitored through three venues: visitor assessments, media assessments, and supervisor assessments.

 Personal Use of Conservancy Assets – No one is to remove any asset of the Conservancy from the property without permission from management.
 No one is to divert the use of an asset of the Conservancy to one’s personal use, no matter how noble the use, e.g. using a copier to make copies of a program for one’s church.